Publishers and Subscribers: using messages#

 6class AmazingQuoteSubscriberNode(Node):

-7 """A ROS2 Node that receives and prints an amazing quote."""
+7 """A ROS2 Node that receives and AmazingQuote and prints out its info."""

 8